 If the goalie covers the ball it will be whistled dead and result in a face-off.
 Goalie throws are restricted to throws to the side or behind the goal line.
 Goalies cannot throw the ball forward.
 Goalies may only cover, freeze, glove or close their hand on the ball if they are within their crease (fully or partially).
 Goalies can’t run to mid-court and cover the ball.
 Infractions by the goalie may result in a warning or a minor penalty depending on the referee’s discretion.
 Goalies can’t be dicks either.

-The “crease rule” will not be enforced as intensely as it is in BTSH; players are allowed to have a foot or stick in there, but ANY contact with the opposing goalie while in the crease will be zero tolerance and possibly lead to a penalty.
+Players are allowed to have a foot or stick in the crease, but ANY contact with the opposing goalie while in the crease will be zero tolerance and possibly lead to a penalty.
 So there will not be weird phantom calls for someone accidentally sticking a toe in there or running through it on their way to the corner, but in general you should avoid it whenever possible.

 If a ball is traveling off of the ground, a player shall be permitted to catch the ball out of the air but must immediately place it or knock it down to the ground.
 He/she may not catch it and run with it.
 A player shall be permitted to stop or “bat” a ball in the air with his/her open hand unless, in the opinion of the ref, he/she has directed the puck to a teammate in any zone other than the defending zone.
 Play will not be stopped for any hand pass by players in their own defending zone.
 A hand pass in the defending zone is considered to have occurred when both the player making the pass and the player receiving the pass have both of their feet inside their defending zone (within the blue line).